streetturtle/jekyll-clean/_posts/2023-05-06-The analysis of ERMAC 2.0.md

    ![img]({{ '/assets/images/ermac_12.png' | relative_url }}){: .center-image }*(**Select the virus application**)*

-- Then, click on slider button as appear in the below code and set **autoClickPerm** to empty string.
+- After that, it clicks on the slider button as appears in the below code and sets **autoClickPerm** to an empty st

    ![img]({{ '/assets/images/ermac_13.png' | relative_url }}){: .center-image }*(**Clicking the slider button**)*